srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

 With JSON-RPC CLI method we allow users to remotely execute CLI commands while offering HTTP transport reliability and saving users from the burdens of screen scraping.

+!!!tip
+    CLI method also allows to call CLI commands that are not modelled, such as aliases or plugins (e.g. `show version`).

 Staring with basics, let's see what it takes to execute a simple `show version` command using JSON-RPC?

 === "Request"